 Priority will be given to:

-- activities involving designers in early stages of their career, i.e. within 10 years of practice;
+- projects involving designers in early stages of their career, i.e. within 10 years of practice;

-- and projects that foster collaboration between UK-based and international designers;
+- projects that foster collaboration between UK-based and international designers.

 TERMS OF THE GRANT

 Grants will be offered by the British Council’s Architecture Design Fashion team to the biennale/festival organiser to cover costs in relation to the participation of architects or designers.
 The value of each grant should be between £2,000 and £4,000.
 An estimated total of 10 grants will be offered in Financial Year 2022-23.